 I met my husband in Chicago in 1985 and he dragged me kicking and screaming to Silicon Valley in northern California, just as the first dot-com boom was gestating.
 In 1989, our daughter was born and being a good parent to her became the passion, priority and primary objective of my life.
 Working as a freelance journalist on the side, I took advantage of writing when and how I wanted.
 I engineered assignments to hang out with M.F.K.
 Fisher at her home in Sonoma, indulge my love of children’s literature reviewing “good books for bad children” as Ursula Nordstrom quipped, and interview people I'd always wanted to meet like jewelry designer Elsa Peretti, author Lemony Snicket, Food52 guru Amanda Hesser, Gourmet editor Ruth Reichl, and the first wave of Silicon Valley changemakers.

 I was also part of the volunteer talent pool that is the lifeblood of every school, Boy Scout den, literacy program and cancer research gala.
 (Did you know that studies show volunteer rates are highest among parents of children under eighteen?)
 I served as a volunteer or on the governing boards for Stanford University's Institute for Research on Women and Gender, Castilleja School, Bing Nursery School, Planned Parenthood and Stanford University Red Barn Equestrian Center.
-And I continue to volunteer today, most recently with the mentoring organization Chicago Scholars.
+And I continue to volunteer today, most recently with the mentoring organization Chicago Scholars and Dallas' Uplift Charter Schools.

 In 2008, with college looming for my daughter, I thought I had better find full-time employment to better weather the scaling back of my prized job as "Parent."
 One day while I was in the "figuring it out" stage, I ran into Stanford University's former dean of admission.
 With my daughter in the middle of college applications, I took the opportunity to note, with vigor, that there was no good college admission guide out there for students and parents.
 She said, “You know, I’ve been thinking about writing a college admission book.
 Would you like to write one together?”
 Fast forward and College Admission: From Application to Acceptance Step by Step is a bestseller, a revised edition has hit the shelves, and the book is now available in mainland China.
 I speak often about college admission at high schools and organizations like the New York Times.
 And I love a good talk radio appearance on the subject.
 There’s always a lot to discuss.